6 Realistic Ideas to Prioritize Tasks and Meet Project Deadlines at Work

 The Merriam-Webster dictionary definition of ‘Agile’ is “marked by ready ability to move with quick, easy grace.”
 In project management, Agile is a methodology in which “an iterative and incremental approach to delivering requirements throughout the project life cycle,” according to the Association for Project Management.
 At the core, Agile project management projects should exhibit central values and behaviors of trust, flexibility, empowerment, and collaboration.

 What does that mean for your team and the way you prioritize tasks at work?
 It means that your project plan should be flexible.
 Establish priorities and work your task list, and then look for feedback– from both your team and your data– and be ready to adjust.

 6. Be realistic

 There’s nothing wrong with lofty goals, but never let ‘perfect’ become the enemy of ‘good’.
 Unrealistic goals can demoralize your team and short circuit your project.
-Make sure your goals are attainable within a reasonable amount of time and check in regularly with your metrics and your team to see if you need to reassess.
+Make sure you set realistic expectations and the goals are attainable within a reasonable amount of time and check in regularly with your metrics and your team to see if you need to reassess.

 Prioritize tasks and meet project deadlines using technology